kube-rs/kube/README.md

 assert_eq!(fbaz.spec.info, "old baz");
 ```

+If you supply a partial definition of native objects then you can save on reflector memory usage.

 The `node_informer` and `crd_reflector` examples uses this at the moment
-, but some cheating in there by importing k8s_openapi structs manually to do it anyway.
-You normally would define a struct and derive `Deserialize` + `Clone` yourself - but this makes for long examples.
-See the `crd_api` example for more info.
+, (although `node_informer` is cheating by supplying k8s_openapi structs manually anyway).
+The `crd_api` example also shows how to do it for CRDs.

 ## License
 Apache 2.0 licensed.
 See LICENSE for details.